 On Day 2 we take a guided sightseeing tour of Vancouver.
 We visit the old Gastown quarter - an area of coffee shops, galleries, native art stores and home to the famous Gastown Steam Clock.
 We experience the scents and sights of Chinatown, then drive to leafy Stanley Park, where Vancouver's world famous totem poles are situated.
 We finish at Granville Island, which boasts an amazing, mouth watering food market and many craft studios.

 We pay a visit to the marvellous Butchart Gardens on Vancouver Island today.
-An explosion of colourful flowers and manicured hedgerows, these extensive gardens were designed by horticulture expert Jennie Butchart in the early twentieth century.
+An explosion of colorful flowers and manicured hedgerows, these extensive gardens were designed by horticulture expert Jennie Butchart in the early twentieth century.
 Later we enjoy free time in Victoria itself.

 Today we depart on the first leg of our trans-Canadian adventure, traveling by coach to Okanagan Valley in Canada's wine region.
 Traveling in the daylight affords a perfect opportunity to take in Canada's spectacular landscapes, and perhaps catch a glimpse of the incredible wildlife that calls this part of the world home.
 We pause en-route in picturesque Hope, where you have time for lunch, before we continue toward Kelowna, a city surrounded by resplendent orchards, pine forests and mountain peaks, on the eastern shore of Okanagan Lake.
 Our route takes us across the magnificent Coquihalla Pass, a mountain pass that stands at 4,081 feet above sea level, before we continue to a local winery.
 After indulging in a tasting of locally produced wines, we transfer to our hotel in Kelowna, where we overnight.